Thiazide

 Thiazide (/ˈθaɪəzaɪd/) refers to both a class of sulfur-containing organic molecules and a class of diuretics based on the chemical structure of benzothiadiazine.
 The thiazide drug class was discovered and developed at Merck and Co. in the 1950s.
 The first approved drug of this class, chlorothiazide, was marketed under the trade name Diuril beginning in 1958.
 In most countries, thiazides are the least expensive antihypertensive drugs available.

 Thiazide organic molecules are bi-cyclic structures that contain adjacent sulfur and nitrogen atoms on one ring.
 Confusion sometimes occurs because thiazide-like diuretics such as indapamide are referred to as thiazides despite not having the thiazide chemical structure.
 When used this way, "thiazide" refers to a drug which acts at the thiazide receptor.
 The thiazide receptor is a sodium-chloride transporter that pulls NaCl from the lumen in the distal convoluted tubule.
 Thiazide diuretics inhibit this receptor, causing the body to release NaCl and water into the lumen, thereby increasing the amount of urine produced each day.
 An example of a molecule that is chemically a thiazide but not used as a diuretic is methylchloroisothiazolinone, often found as an antimicrobial in cosmetics.

 Medical uses

 Thiazide diuretics are primarily used to treat the hypertension (high blood pressure) and edema (swelling) caused by water overload as well as certain conditions related to unbalanced calcium metabolism.

 Water balance

 Hypertension

 There are many causes of hypertension (high blood pressure), including advancing age, smoking and obesity.
-Sometimes the underlying cause of hypertension can not be determined, resulting in a diagnosis of idiopathic hypertension.
+Sometimes the underlying cause of hypertension cannot be determined, resulting in a diagnosis of idiopathic hypertension.
 Regardless of the cause, someone may have very high hypertension without any initial symptoms.
 Uncontrolled hypertension will eventually cause damage to the heart, kidneys and eyes.
 Lifestyle changes, including reducing dietary salt, increasing exercise and losing weight can help to reduce blood pressure.